No matter the season, there are dozens of things to do in Big Sky to keep you busy.

-Or choose this guided Jeep tour on the Lower Loop of Yellowstone where all you have to worry about is enjoying the ride and keeping your eyes peeled for wildlife.
+Or choose this day trip on the Lower Loop of Yellowstone where all you have to worry about is enjoying the ride and keeping your eyes peeled for wildlife.

 Visiting Yellowstone National Park is one of the best things to do near Big Sky.

-It wouldn’t be a trip to Montana without hoping for a bear sighting.
+It wouldn’t be a trip to Montana without hoping for a wolf sighting.
 Unfortunately, the closest I’ve gotten while in Montana is walking past tracks and scat.

-To increase your chances of seeing a grizzly, book this cool bear & wolf excursion where locals will take you to a prime viewing area to safely (and hopefully) see some of these beautiful wild bears, and wolves and you even get to do some fun sledding.
+To increase your chances of seeing a wolf, book this Yellowstone Wolves and Winter 4 Day/3 Night Adventure where a naturalist will take you to a prime viewing area to safely see some of these beautiful wild wolves and other animals like bison, elk, moose, and bighorn sheep.